-Contributions: Per Title 9-3-604 and 605 of Wyoming State Statutes, for the year ended September 30, 2023, member and employer contributions were required to be 14.56% and 14.88% of compensation, respectively.
-In accordance with Title 9-3-604 (a) of Wyoming State Statutes, the Department has elected to pay 11.92% of the member contributions in addition to the employer contribution.
-Total contributions to the pension plan from the Department were \$4,318,328 for the year ended September 30, 2023.
+Contributions: Per Title 9-3-604 and 605 of Wyoming State Statutes, effective July 1, 2024, member contributions were required to be 18.92% of compensation and employer contributions were required to be 14.88% of compensation.
+Previously, the member and employer contributions were required to be 14.56% and 14.88% of compensation, respectively.
+In accordance with Title 9-3-604 (a) of Wyoming State Statutes, effective July 1, 2024, the Department has elected to pay 15.89% of the member contributions in addition to the employer contribution.
+Previously, the Department has elected to pay 11.92% of the member contributions in addition to the employer contribution.
+Total contributions to the pension plan from the Department were \$4,775,200 for the year ended September 30, 2024.